 Speaking Truth To Power

 In 1953 Rustin, whowas homosexual, was arrested in California after being discovered having sex with a man.
 He served 50 days in jail and was registered as a sex offender.
 While his sexual orientation resulted in him taking a less public role, he was still hugely influential within the civil rights movement.

 In the mid-1950s Rustin became a close adviser to the civil rights leader Martin Luther King, Jr., and he was the principal organizer of King’s Southern Christian Leadership Conference.
 It was also in the mid-1950s that Rustin wrote the Quaker pamphlet Speak Truth To Power.
 The pamphlet was written to promote non-violence and it helped coin the term, ‘Speak Truth to Power.’

 Rustin came to Britain, in 1958, to take part in the first London to Aldermaston marches – which opposed the UK nuclear weapons program.

-Rustin later was the chief architect of the March on Washington (August 1963), a massive demonstration to rally support for civil rights legislation that was pending in Congress.
+Rustin later was among the chief architects of the March on Washington (August 1963), a massive demonstration to rally support for civil rights legislation that was pending in Congress.
 In 1964, he directed a one-day student boycott of New York City’s public schools in protest against racial imbalances in that system.
 In 1965, he helped organise Philadelphia’s first LGBT march.

 Rustin subsequently served as president of the A. Philip Randolph Institute, a civil rights organization in New York City, from 1966 to 1979.
 Soon thereafter he became involved in the gay rights movement.